peterwilliams-swe/ukth-appinn-containerapps-orderapi/solution7.md

 # Challenge 7: Solution

 ## Solution steps
-We will nable Azure AD authentication for _Dashboard App_ Container App using Azure Portal.
+We will enable Microsoft Entra ID authentication for _Dashboard App_ Container App using Azure Portal.

-### Enable Azure AD authentication
+### Enable Microsoft Entra ID authentication
 Navigate to the Container Dashboard App in [Azure Portal](https://portal.azure.com) and select the _Authentication_ blade.

 ![](/images/easyauth-authentication.png)